kiwi-ui/crud-app/README.md

 Check out the live demo of the User Information App:

 [View Live Demo](https://5watt.vercel.app)

-## Usage

-### Logging In

-To test the login functionality of the User Information App, follow these steps:

-1. Open the [Live Demo](https://5watt.vercel.app) of the app.
-2. You will be redirects to the login page (https://5watt.vercel.app/login).
-3. On the login page, enter the following credentials:
-   - Email: eve.holt@reqres.in
-   - Password: cityslicka
-4. Click the "Login" button.
-5. If the provided credentials are correct, you will be redirected to the dashboard page.

-Please note that this is a test environment, and the provided login credentials are for demonstration purposes only.
-No actual authentication or security measures are in place.

-### Logging Out

-To log out of the app, you can follow these steps:

-1. While on the dashboard page, click on the top-left corner icon in the navigation bar.
-2. You will be logged out and redirected to the login page.

 ## Getting Started
 Follow these steps to set up and run the this App on your local machine.